Your Tooth Protection Plan

 It's not only what you eat, but how you eat, that plays a role in keeping teeth strong.

-Your mouth naturally produces saliva every time you chew, so the more you chew during a meal for example, or while chewing gum, the more saliva there is to wash away sugars from your teeth.
+So the more you chew during a meal, or while chewing gum, the more saliva there is to wash away sugars from your teeth.

 While you're at the dinner table, you may want to consider having a little cheese.